“Some of my tasks can’t be finished in a month, is there some workaround to process Power Automate approval task after 30 days?”

 I’ve been building a lot of approval flows lately, dealing with various situations.
-A restartable (and much easier to debug) approval flows, handling expired tasks, or restarting the whole expiring flows.
-In the previous article I proposed a solution to remove tasks after the flow expires and create them again.
-But after a bit of thinking I thought of another solution – keep the original task as long as necessary.
+A restartable (and much easier to debug) approval flows, handling expired tasks, restarting the whole expiring flows, and many more features you must implement by yourself in the process.
+One of the solutions I proposed in the past was to remove tasks after the flow expires and create them again, but after a bit of thinking I thought of another solution – keep the original task as long as necessary.

 How the approval tasks work